wurde/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 Elements with `display: block` will stretch to fill the entire width of their parent element.
 Elements with `display: inline` will collapse elements onto one row within their parent element.
-Also `display: inline` completely ignore width and height of elements.
+Also `display: inline` completely ignores width and height of elements.

 3. What are the 4 areas of the box model?